31 The Side, Quayside, opposite Akenside Traders.

 Music: Regular music is on play at most times with an old record player at the end of the bar churning out music of yesteryear.

-One of the oldest pubs in town which is full of character.
+Grade 2 listed building which is one of the oldest pubs in Newcastle, dating back to 1880 and is full of character.

 The main entrance still retains its original features and inside there is an long narrow wooden bar with a wooden floor.